 Liswelicha is an 11-year-old boy diagnosed with MDR-TB.
-He is started on an MDR-TB regimen based on his DST which consists of Bdq-Lfx-Lzd-Cfz.
-He starts his medications in the hospital and initially does well, but after several episodes of vomiting, he refuses to take the "brown one" (i.e. clofazimine) because "it smells bad, makes my stomach hurt, and other kids make fun of my skin since I started that one."
+He is started on the BEAT Tuberculosis regimen of BDQ-DLM-LFX-LZD-CFZ with all five drugs being given since susceptibility testing for FLQs is not available in his setting.
 He tries to run away from the hospital and once is found outside on the road looking for a taxi.
 He is adamant that the problem is the clofazimine, and he starts having anticipatory vomiting of all of his medications.
 Attempts are made to restrain and force him to swallow the clofazimine, but he continues to vomit and struggles strongly.
 A nasogastric tube is placed, but he removes it within an hour, even with both hands restrained.

-A nurse talks with Liswelicha, and he again states that it is the "brown pill" he has a problem with.
+A nurse talks with Liswelicha, and he again states that it is the "brown jelly pill" he has a problem with.
 He says he will take all of his other medications-"even a shot"-as long as he does not have to take the clofazimine.
-A review of his DST confirms sensitivity to cycloserine, and the hospital has an adequate supply.
-His clofazimine is stopped, cycloserine is started, and Liswelicha becomes adherent, and his behavioral problems resolve.
+A review of his clinical file shows excellent progress and no risk factors for having resistance to the fluoroquniolones.
+The decision is thus made to stop the CFZ and to continue him on his 6-month regimen of BDQ-DLM-LZD-LFX.

-Liswelicha is discharged from the hospital and does well for 7 months, with 100% adherence documented.
+Liswelicha is discharged from the hospital and does well for 4 months, with 100% adherence documented.
 He travels to a local clinic daily to take his medication.
-The clinic calls in his tenth month of treatment and says he has not come in for the past week.
+The clinic calls in his fifth month of treatment and says he has not come in for the past week.
 A home visit is made, and his mother notes he has moved to a camp for boys looking for work in the city.
 Liswelicha is found on a visit to the camp and states that he no longer needs his medication because he feels well.
 He also notes that now that he is 12, he needs to work to earn money for his family.
 A meeting is held with Liswelicha and his mother, and he agrees to return home and finish his treatment.
 The clinic agrees to offer his family a monthly food basket for every month that Liswelicha remains on therapy.
-He completes 18 months of treatment then leaves to migrate to another country for work
+He completes 9 months of treatment in total (his regimen was extended due his adherence challenges).